 Would you send your child to a single sex school?
 Or are you co-ed all the way?

-As if choosing a school is not hard enough, one factor that came up recently in a discussion in the office (it’s how all our best stories are born), was the single sex vs co-ed debate.
+As if choosing a school is not hard enough, one factor that came up recently in a discussion in the office was the single sex vs co-ed debate.
 It seems to be a talking point that everyone has wildly differing opinions on.
 Here’s what the HoneyKids and Honeycombers’ teams have to say on the matter…

-Yay!
-Look how I turned out (kidding)… Jokes aside, it’s definitely a yes from me.
+Look how I turned out (kidding)… Jokes aside, single sex schools definitely get a yes from me.
 Attending a single sex school moulded me into a more confident and eloquent young woman for sure.
 I actually used to be a shy girl back in primary school, but secondary school changed all that for me and I put not having boys there to take over as a big factor of why it worked so well for me.

 I’m still glad I went through co-ed schooling, and had guys I counted as my best friends growing up.
 And this might say more about hormonal young adult behaviour, but more often than not, the people I know who went to single-sex schools are the ones who went CRAZY when they finally had full-time exposure to the opposite sex…

 Jana: “All the crazy stories you hear about single sex schools are enough to scare you.”